 St. Paul’s with St. Michael’s School

 We especially value our links with our parish school, St Paul’s with St Michael’s CE Primary School.
-In its most recent Ofsted report (see here) St Paul’s with St Michael’s was judged good with outstanding features, and it was graded outstanding in its latest inspection of RE and collective worship (see here).
+In its most recent Ofsted report (2017, see here) St Paul’s with St Michael’s was judged outstanding.
+It received the same grade in its most recent inspection of RE and collective worship (2018, see here).

 Hackney Winter Nightshelter